getgrav/grav-plugin-page-inject/README.md

-# Grav PageInject Plugin
+# Grav Page Inject Plugin

-`PageInject` is a powerful [Grav][grav] Plugin that lets you inject entire pages or page content into other pages using simple markdown syntax
+`Page Inject` is a powerful [Grav][grav] Plugin that lets you inject entire pages or page content into other pages using simple markdown syntax

 # Installation

-Installing the PageInject plugin can be done in one of two ways.
+Installing the Page Inject plugin can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

 ## GPM Installation (Preferred)